 Last year, the Snug Harbor Cultural Center & Botanical Garden in Staten Island started this new holiday festival.
 In 2019, the NYC Winter Lantern Festival returns, running November 20, 2019 to January 12, 2020.
 The gardens will be lit up by over 1000 lanterns.
 There will also be live performances of traditional Chinese dance.
 You can take the Staten Island Ferry (bundle up) and a free shuttle from Empire Outlets.
 The Winter Lantern Festival starts at 5 p.m.

 Christmas at New York Botanical Garden, in the Bronx

 Only a Grinch would point out that the Holiday Train show is not technically new.
 The show, which runs for more than two months, began in 1992.
 My kids grew up with it.
-But it has grown and transformed so much over the years that when we visited this year, it was as if we had never been before.
+But it has grown and transformed so much over the years that when we visited last year, it was as if we had never been before.

 When we took our young children, the model trains were the main attraction.
 Now that the kids are older, they were more interested in examining the model buildings.
 Bark, leaves, acorns and stones comprise the 175 buildings, bridges and structures.
 Yankee Stadium, (though not Citifield – this is, after the Bronx) the Cyclone and the Brooklyn Bridge are also represented.

 Back in the day, we just showed up at the botanic garden when it was convenient.
 Now, you need timed tickets.
 Then you wait in a holding area where a man on stilts and people dressed as engineers corral the crowds.
 Next, there’s a video about the exhibit.
 But that was quite interesting and we had our daughter, who is fluent in Spanish, watch the Spanish version and translate.

 Note: If you drive to the botanic garden, don’t despair if the parking lot is full.
 Street parking across the street is free.